Our Services

 Helpful Resources

-A nonhealing sore on the sole is often a plantar wart caused by HPV, which can persist because of pressure from walking, confusion with calluses or corns, or stopping treatment too soon.
+A nonhealing sore on the sole is often a plantar wart caused by HPV.
+These warts persist due to pressure from walking, misidentification as calluses or corns, or stopping treatment too early.

 Plantar warts are common, treatable, and usually not dangerous.
 However, they can be painful and frustrating.
 Understanding why your foot isn't healing and knowing the medically approved next steps can help you move forward with confidence.